 You can scale the compute and memory resources powering your deployment up or down, up to a maximum of 32 vCPUs and 244 GiB of RAM.
 Compute scaling operations typically complete in a few minutes.

 As your storage requirements grow, you can also provision additional storage.
 The Amazon Aurora engine will automatically grow the size of your database volume as your database storage needs grow, up to a maximum of 64 TB or a maximum you define.
-The MySQL, MariaDB, SQL Server, Oracle, and PostgreSQL engines allow you to scale up to 16 TB of storage on-the-fly with zero downtime.
+The MySQL, MariaDB, Oracle, and PostgreSQL engines allow you to scale up to 32 TB of storage and SQL Server supports up to 16 TB.
+Storage scaling is on-the-fly with zero downtime.

 Read Replicas make it easy to elastically scale out beyond the capacity constraints of a single DB instance for read-heavy database workloads.
 You can create one or more replicas of a given source DB instance and serve high-volume application read traffic from multiple copies of your data, thereby increasing aggregate read throughput.
 Read replicas are available in Amazon RDS for MySQL, MariaDB, and PostgreSQL as well as Amazon Aurora.

 Availability and durability

 The automated backup feature of Amazon RDS enables point-in-time recovery for your database instance.
 Amazon RDS will backup your database and transaction logs and store both for a user-specified retention period.
 This allows you to restore your database instance to any second during your retention period, up to the last five minutes.
 Your automatic backup retention period can be configured to up to thirty-five days.